-Join Jan Kabili for an in-depth discussion in this video Saving graphic watermark presets, part of Using Presets in Lightroom.
+Join Jan Kabili for an in-depth discussion in this video Saving graphic watermark presets, part of Lightroom: Presets.

 Making a watermark that contains a graphic, like your company's logo, is very…similar to making a text watermark.
 Except that you need to create that…graphic in advance.
 And that graphic needs to be one of two…formats, either a JPEG, in which case it can't have transparency, or a PNG file,…which can have transparency.
 So you could put the PNG file on top of a…photo as a watermark.
 And be able to see through around the…objects and letters in that logo.
 Here, I prepared a PNG file in Photoshop,…and this PNG is a transparent graphic.
 However, here in Lightroom, it looks like…a solid graphic.
 That's just a quality of the way that…Lightroom displays PNG files.
 Let's see how this transparent graphic…looks when we put it on top of the photo as a watermark.…